rhx/SwiftGtk/README.md

 ##### Fedora

-On Fedora 29, you can use the gtk that comes with the distribution.
+On Fedora, you can use the gtk that comes with the distribution.
 Just install with the `dnf` package manager:

 	sudo dnf install gtk3-devel pango-devel cairo-devel cairo-gobject-devel glib2-devel gobject-introspection-devel libxml2-devel jq